RogerQi/dl_codebase/README.md

-# ELESA: Extendible continuaL fEw-shot Segmentation frAmework
+# Extendible continual few-shot segmentation framework

-## Roger's Deep Learning Tools of the Trade

 This codebase should be as generic as possible.
 Implementation of fancy ideas should be built in fork of this repo rather than working in the repo itself to allow rapid development.